 Working from home conveys many benefits (most notably the absence of a commute), but distractions may abound.
 A home office can provide an interruption-free workspace within your residence.

 Unfortunately, the cost of setting up a home office can be prohibitive.
 Some credit cards can assist by providing rewards or helping you avoid interest on your purchases.

-Here are five credit cards that can help you set up your home office.
+Here are three credit cards that can help you set up your home office.